chinamike65/hugo-tuolesi/content/book3/book3en.md

 A Buddha’s speech resounds to the entire circle of those around him.
 Whether the listener is close or far, everyone hears his voice with equal volume the same as if he or she were sitting right up front.

-When Buddha Shakyamuni preached the sutras, if you listened to it in front of you, the sound would not be loud; if you listened to it from far away, the sound would not be too soft, and it sounded the same.
+When Buddha Shakyamuni preached the sutras, if you listened to it in the front of the crowd, the sound would not be loud; if you listened to it from far away, the sound would not be too soft, and it sounded the same.

 After the disciples hear it, they will feel that every sentence hits their own troubles, and every sentence is useful.